rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 - [License](#license)

 ## Purpose
-The purpose of this repository is to provide a self-paced, modular learning template to help aspiring algorithmic traders build proficiency in:
+After deciding that I wanted to undertake the enormous task of becoming an algorithmic trader, I noticed there was a lot of information across many domains that I would need to master.
+I learn best when I have a list of things that I need to learn.
+The purpose of this repository is to provide my self-paced, modular curated learning template and resources to help other aspiring algorithmic traders build proficiency in:

 - Artificial Intelligence: Applying machine learning techniques to create predictive models for trading.
 - Algorithmic Trading: Developing, testing, and optimizing trading algorithms.